 - Keep a night light in your room and along the path you walk during the night if you get up to use the bathroom.

-- Keep a flashlight with you or within reach to use when lighting is not adequate.
+- Keep a flashlight with you or within reach to use when you need more light.

 - Use a key chain with a light to help you see keyholes.

-- Handrails should be on both sides of all stairways and hallways.
+- Install handrails on both sides of all stairways and hallways.

 - Cover stairs with a non-slip surface.

-- Paint the stairs in a light color for easier visibility.
+- Paint stairs in a light color to make them easier to see.

 - Clear stairways and hallways of objects, such as small area rugs, toys, and clutter.